Cyberwarfare: Russia

-Russian-led cyberattacks

 It has been claimed that Russian security services organized a number of denial of service attacks as a part of their cyber-warfare against other countries, most notably the 2007 cyberattacks on Estonia and the 2008 cyberattacks on Russia, South Ossetia, Georgia, and Azerbaijan.
 One identified young Russian hacker said that he was paid by Russian state security services to lead hacking attacks on NATO computers.
 He was studying computer sciences at the Department of the Defense of Information.
 His tuition was paid for by the FSB.
+Russian, South Ossetian, Georgian and Azerbaijani sites were attacked by hackers during the 2008 South Ossetia War.